 Costs: Regular Georgia State University tuition and fees, please see Tuition Rates plus mandatory international medical insurance.
 Students are responsible for airfare, lodging ($450-700 per month), food ($200-300 per month), transportation to campus and around Paris ($75-200), and personal expenses.
 Additional costs associated with the exchange (passport, VISA,* Residence Permit, French National Health Insurance) may total $500-650. *The VISA application requires evidence of funds to be available during the time of study, approximately $820 per month.

-Contact: Dr. Pearl McHaney, Department of English, College of Arts & Sciences
+Contact: Dr. Robin Huff, World Languages & Cultures, College of Arts & Sciences

 Office: English Department, 2316 25 Park Place